orestisioakeimidis/countries-states-json/README.md

-# countries-states-json
+# Countries / States JSON

-Countries and states in json
+Countries and states in json.